Lily-Evan/DynNav-Dynamic-Navigation-Rerouting-in-Unknown-Environments_ubuntu/README_IDS_UKF.md

 # Innovation-Based Intrusion Detection for UKF Sensor Fusion

 ## Abstract
-This project presents an **innovation-based intrusion detection mechanism** embedded directly into a Unscented Kalman Filter (UKF) used for robot state estimation.
+This presents an **innovation-based intrusion detection mechanism** embedded directly into a Unscented Kalman Filter (UKF) used for robot state estimation.
 The core idea is to treat **state estimation consistency** not only as a filtering property, but also as a **security signal**.

 Without modifying code execution or system logic, an attacker can still compromise navigation by **manipulating sensor measurements** (e.g., spoofing or replaying data).